 Corey (Douglas Smith) isn’t a cop!
 We can breathe easy.
 But, that doesn’t mean actual cops aren’t hot on Jane’s trail.
-Corey tells Jane, who ignores him for the rest of the episode after their confrontation (but hopefully she doesn’t ice him out for the rest of the season!), that Detective Quinlan is confident that one of the five moms is coming to crack.
+Corey tells Jane, who ignores him for the rest of the episode after their confrontation (but hopefully she doesn’t ice him out for the rest of the season!), that Detective Quinlan is confident that one of the five mums is coming to crack.
 And with that opening, she’ll solve the cast.
 He tells her that Quinlan knows about the rape, and about Ziggy.
 This is bad!
 Paired with Celeste’s court hearing, the Monterey Five need to watch their backs.

 But Jane’s confrontation pales in comparison to her volatile conversation with Mary Louise.
-Remember, these two almost-relatives are neighbours, which means Jane is just a few doors down from Mary Louise’s incredulous stares and behaviours.
-But this time it’s Jane who approaches Perry’s mom, and it’s Jane who demands answers until the tables turn.
+Remember, these two almost-relatives are neighbours, which means Jane is just a few doors down from Mary Louise’s incredulous stares and behaviour.
+But this time it’s Jane who approaches Perry’s mum, and it’s Jane who demands answers until the tables turn.
 “Ziggy told me you purchased a gun,” Mary Louise says coldly.
 “Did you plan to use it on my son?”
 Then, Jane snaps.
 This stand-off between the two has been a long time coming, but as Mary Louise slams the door and turns up her music to drown out Jane’s screaming and banging, I started to get mad at Jane.
 She is acting so guilty.
-Doesn’t she realize every interaction with Mary Louise is going to be used as evidence?
+Doesn’t she realise every interaction with Mary Louise is going to be used as evidence?
 Just be cool!

 Will she confess to the lie?